thehelp/log-shim/README.md

 Of course, this is a bit dangerous as it doesn't take into account the differences of all the various versions.
 But it will get you started.

-## A note to library writers
+## To library writers:

+### Enable late configuration!
-Always include some sort of post-`require()` configuration option!

-You'll remove your users' ability to do more complex customization of `thehelp-log-shim` if you load everything up on initial `require()` of your library.
-In that case, you'll load up your version of `thehelp-log-shim`, get your `logger` object, then move on before your users have a chance to inject themselves.
+Always include some sort of post-`require()` configuration option.
+Without it, you'll remove your users' ability to do more complex customization of `thehelp-log-shim`.
+They can't override `loadLogger()` if you never call it again after loading your library.

+### Choose unique module names

+Because the module names you pass to `logShim(moduleName)` will be global to the process, consider using something like 'library-name', if you have a reason to subdivide your project into a few sections, 'library-name:module-name'.

 ## Some logger-specific notes: